-From biglorrieblog, one of Doug Gould's 2AB quads working
+From biglorrieblog, one of Doug Gould's 2AB quads working at a gold mine Kalgoorlie in Western Oz. |

 South Africa's longest road trains are short compared to the four-truck monster the Ozzies pull at a gold mine in Kalgoorie, Down Under.